vineethsai/maif/docs/guide/streaming.md

 for i in range(1000):
     encoder.add_text_block(f"Item {i}")

-# Buffer is flushed on save
+# Buffer is flushed on finalize
-encoder.save("buffered.maif")
+encoder.finalize()
 ```

 ## Hot Buffer